Questions to ask a prospective wedding DJ from www.bridaltips.com, and our answers

 Ask for a list of wedding requests and suggestions in all categories.
 Some wedding DJs have a request form for you to fill out, so they can have everything ready for the wedding.
 Some obscure songs can take a while for them to obtain.

-Answer: DJ Brandon has a request list on line for you to fill out.
+Answer: DJ Brandon has an app to help you create a playlist and fill out all of your planning forms.
 It also has suggestions for Father/Daughter, Mother/Son, and First Dance suggestions.
-DJ Brando likes to meet with all couples about a month before the event to go over the timeline, and music.
+DJ Brandon likes to meet with all couples about a month before the event to go over the timeline, and music.
 I can answer any questions at that time, or you can always e-mail or call with any questions.

 Does your wedding DJ do corporate functions also?